 But it didn’t mean they were just willing to give up.
-While the Chicago murders rates continued to rise and their workloads increased, they may not have been able to dedicate as much time to solving Dianne’s murders as they would have liked but it didn’t mean they had forgotten her.
+While the Chicago murder rates continued to rise and their workloads increased, they may not have been able to dedicate as much time to solving Dianne’s murders as they would have liked, but it didn’t mean they had forgotten her.

-Nykaza told investigators about officer James Keating and Willow Springs police chief Michael “Mike” Corbitt who had been dispatched by Alan to kill Dianne for a several reasons, including ensuring Alan retained custody of his daughter and to keep her quiet about their criminal activities.
+Nykaza told investigators about officer James Keating and Willow Springs police chief Michael “Mike” Corbitt, who had been dispatched by Alan to kill Dianne for several reasons, including ensuring Alan retained custody of his daughter and to keep her quiet about their criminal activities.

-On June 13, 1988, more than six years after Alan reported his wife missing, Alan, Keating, and Corbit were arrested on charges of first degree murder.
+On June 13, 1988, more than six years after Alan reported his wife missing, Alan, Keating, and Corbit were arrested on charges of first-degree murder.
 Following trials that included a lot of finger-pointing and self-serving half-truths, all three men were found guilty.
-In August 1989, Keating and Corbitt were sentenced to twenty years and, as the mastermind of his wife’s murder, Alan Masters was sentenced to 40 years in prison.
+In August 1989, Keating and Corbitt were sentenced to 20 years, and, as the mastermind of his wife’s murder, Alan Masters was sentenced to 40 years in prison.

 Andrea Masters followed in Daddy’s footsteps and is now a practicing Chicago area attorney.
 Alan’s sons from his first marriage, Stephen Masters and Douglas Masters, are lawyers as well.

 Mike Corbitt died at the age of 60 of lung cancer in July 2004.